-9 Studio Storage Tips for Art Quilt Makers
+Studio Storage Tips: 6 Ways for Quilters to Stay Organized

 What you see is what you use: Beth Schillig’s studio (featured in the August/September 2019 issue of Quilting Arts) has a wall of fabrics arranged by hue.
 She calls it her ‘fabric vault’ – for good reason!
 Her fabrics are always visible and she can easily find and use them without searching through bins.

 Behind Closed Doors: Minimize Visual Chaos by storing some supplies out of sight: That goes for indoor studios like mine that have drawers and cabinets to hid WIP’s and unsightly scraps.
-But remember Candy Glendenning’s outdoor studio?
+But remember Candy Glendening’s outdoor studio?
 She also designed space to store buckets, bins, and bowls – essential dyeing tools are always at the ready but also out of sight.

 Sort as you store: Sorting is a natural human activity.
 Looking for order is part of human nature, so ‘sorting’ by type of tool (all of my glass head pins are in one pincushion), color (Lynn Krawczyk’s embroidery floss, for example), or fabric style (keeping all of your hand dyes together) makes sense.

-Each issue of Quilting Arts brings another opportunity to peek into an art quilter’s studio!
-Don’t miss the next issue, or the one after that… subscribe to Quilting Arts today and make time – and space – for quilting every day!
+Each issue of Quilting Arts Magazine brings another opportunity to peek into an art quilter’s studio!
+Don’t miss the next issue, or the one after that… subscribe to Quilting Arts Magazine today to make time – and space – for quilting every day!
+Did we miss any of your favorite studio storage tips?
+Be sure to let us know on Instagram, Facebook, or the comments below.

 Best,

-Vivika Hansen DeNegre
+Vivika DeNegre

 I love using tin cans as storage containers- they are all over my house!
 Clean your container thoroughly after emptying the contents, remove the paper label if it has one, and then wrap the container in craft paper of choice with craft glue to secure.
 I re-purpose many sizes of cans to hold tools from small to large.
 Even pet food cans cleaned and shorn of sharp internal edges, then wrapped in cool craft paper, can serve as tool holders.